moss

 Comments

 Select text and press ⌘⇧A or click the comment button in the floating toolbar.
 Comments show up as highlights.
-Open one to edit it, delete it, or send that exact instruction to the agent.
+Open one to edit it, delete it, or send that exact instruction to the Moss Agent.

 The experiment yielded a statistically significant result across all test groups, suggesting the new approach outperforms the baseline by a meaningful margin.